jgraph/drawio/README.md

 The JGraph provided icons and diagram templates are licensed under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 Additional terms may also apply where the icons are originally defined by a third-party copyright holder.
 We have checked in all cases that the original license allows use in this project.
 Also see the terms for using the draw.io logo below.

 Additional minified JavaScript files and Java libraries are used in this project.
-All of the licenses are deemed compatible with the Apache 2.0, nothing is GPL or AGPL, due dilgence is performed on all third-party code.
+All of the licenses are deemed compatible with the Apache 2.0, nothing is GPL or AGPL, due diligence is performed on all third-party code.

 We make no copyright claim on the content you create with this software, regardless of the copyright of individual icons used in such content.